venkys-io/Code-Blogs/Graphs/Medium/Topological Sort/TopologicalSort.md

 - main function: This is the entry point of the program.
 It initializes a sample directed graph represented by an adjacency list and calls the topologicalsort function.

+## Test Cases
+### Test Case 1(Empty graph):
+#### sample input:
+1. Enter the number of vertices: 0

+#### sample output:
+1. []

+### Test Case 2(Connected Graph):
+#### sample input:
+1. Enter the number of vertices:4
+2. Enter the neighbors of vertex 0 separated by space (or press Enter for no neighbors):1
+3. Enter the neighbors of vertex 1 separated by space (or press Enter for no neighbors):2
+4. Enter the neighbors of vertex 2 separated by space (or press Enter for no neighbors):3
+5. Enter the neighbors of vertex 3 separated by space (or press Enter for no neighbors):4
+#### sample output(Disconnected Graph):
+1. [0, 1, 2, 3]

+### Test Case 3:
+#### sample input:
+1. Enter the number of vertices:3
+2. Enter the neighbors of vertex 0 separated by space (or press Enter for no neighbors):1
+3. Enter the neighbors of vertex 1 separated by space (or press Enter for no neighbors):2
+4. Enter the neighbors of vertex 2 separated by space (or press Enter for no neighbors):0

+#### sample output:
+1. Cycle detected!
+Topological sort not possible

+### Explanation of Testcases:
+- In first test case, there are no vertices in the graph.
+Since there are no vertices, the output of the topological sort will be an empty list.
+- In second test case, the graph is a simple linear directed graph with vertices 0, 1, 2, and 3.
+There are no cycles, and the topological sort is [0, 1, 2, 3].
+- In third test case, the graph contains a cycle (0 -> 1 -> 2 -> 0), making it a cyclic graph.
+Topological sorting is not possible for graphs with cycles, and the algorithm correctly detects this and outputs an error message.

 **Real world Applications of Topological Sort:**

 Topological sort has numerous real-world applications across different domains.
 Here are some notable applications: